Carbon dioxide levels play an important role in climate change, because of how climate drivers and the greenhouse gas effect works.

 - Global temperatures over this period is estimated to be 3 to 4°C warmer than pre-industrial temperatures …

-- From a 2009 study, published in the journal Science, scientists analyzed shells in deep sea sediments to estimate past CO2 levels, and found that CO2 levels have not been as high as they are now for at least the past 10 to 15 million years, during the Miocene epoch.
+- … scientists analyzed shells in deep sea sediments to estimate past CO2 levels, and found that CO2 levels have not been as high as they are now for at least the past 10 to 15 million years, during the Miocene epoch.

 - The last time there was this much carbon dioxide (CO2) in the Earth’s atmosphere, modern humans didn’t exist.
 Megatoothed sharks prowled the oceans, the world’s seas were up to 100 feet higher than they are today, and the global average surface temperature was up to 11°F warmer than it is now.

-- Other estimates say current CO2 levels are the highest in 15 million years
+- Other estimates say current CO2 levels are the highest they’ve been in the last 15 million years

-- The National Geographic wrote that the concentration of carbon dioxide in the atmosphere is this high “for the first time in 55 years of measurement—and probably more than 3 million years of Earth history.”
+- … the concentration of carbon dioxide in the atmosphere is this high “for the first time in 55 years of measurement—and probably more than 3 million years of Earth history.”
 The current concentration may be the highest in the last 20 million years

 Climatecentral.org also mentions: